bitcoin-unlimited/bitcoin/doc/bu-parallel-validation.md

 temporary and now updated view of the UTXO to the base view which then updates the UTXO on disk.
 This is key to having several threads of validation running concurrently, since we can not have multiple threads all updating the same UTXO base view at the same time.

+2f) nSequenceId: In order to have the correct `pindexMostWork` we must update the nSequenceId an additional time after the winning block updates the UTXO and advances the chain tip.
+We can not only rely on the proof of work in the header or when the block initially arrived as was previously the case.
+That is because pindexMostWork may not necessarily point to the winning block based on the old criteria.
+So what we do is swap the nSequenceId between the winning and losing blocks such that the winning block has the lowest nSequenceId.

 3. IBD and new blocks
 ----------------------